UPPMAX/naiss_file_transfer_course/docs/reflections/20250516/README.md

 > as it was supposed to (sure: when I went off-script, things
 > were different).

-Great that 'everthing worked': it shows we put effort in providing the right answers.
+Great that 'everything worked': it shows we put effort in providing the right answers.

 > You are a good team, as the energies balance out: